 For information regarding the Company's long-term debt and financing activity, see Note 7 in the Notes to Condensed Consolidated Financial Statements (Unaudited).
-Our financing activities also included the use of \$75.0 million more in cash for share re-acquisitions in the first quarter of 2014 as compared to the 2013 comparable quarter, which are included in treasury stock activity.
+Our financing activities includes the use of \$125.2 million more for share repurchases, resulting in 0.5 million incremental shares repurchased in the first nine months of 2014 as compared to 2013, which is included in treasury stock activity.
+Additionally, the dividend payment by the Brazilian Venture addressed in Note 2 of the Notes to Condensed Consolidated Financial Statements (Unaudited) is reflected in financing activities.